POG Talk: Part 2

 I started a repeat photography project of my own with a saguaro that fell over dead near the buildings in the freeze of 2011.
 These images were taken from a ladder and are a mosaic of many frames.
 Soon, I will take a third one.

-A related project of my own is imaging desert plants in different stages of dying and decay.
+A related project of my own is imaging desert plants in different stages of dying and? decay.
 It is a continuation of an illustration I did in the 1980s for a Yaqui Deer song collected by Felipe Molina and Larry Evers.
 The agave plant in the song-poem has ended its life with a flowering stalk, now holding seeds.
 “Still, I am beautiful…” says the plant.
-And it’s true of many desert plants – they dry up in beautiful progressions of colors and form.
+And it’s true of many desert plants–they dry up in beautiful progressions of colors and form.

 This is a composite scan of the 3 species of rattlers that live on Tumamoc: Diamondback, Black-tail, and Tiger rattlesnakes.

 It also brings up an interesting thing I have noted.
 Usually scientists are less interested in collaborating with artists and writers than we are with them, except for technical science illustrations of their study species, or science journalism about their projects.
 Science illustration and science writing are creative expressions, yet are the only possibilities for art/science combinations.
 There are many reasons for this reluctance on teh part of scientists, among them the increasing specialization and pressures to produce withing a narrow field.
-There is no credit given for a researcher to become involved in an art project – it may even be detrimental to their career.
+There is no credit given for a researcher to become involved in an art project–it may even be detrimental to their career.

 This project of mine, scanning snakes, is a long term effort, requiring being on this hill at the right time, also making many scans before getting the perfect images for my compositions.
 It can only be done during the summer field season when Tumamoc herpetologists are collecting and inserting radio tracking transmitters into the snakes.
 In addition, I had to carefully work into their time sequence after the surgery, bringing my computer and scanner into the snake lab for the 15 minutes or so after surgery when the snake was still well under anesthesia.
 I was very aware of my need for sensitivity in my involvement.

 I became fascinated with this process and the animals themselves, yet, this project ended abruptly last summer as the researcher was unwilling to continue cooperating.
 Art and science don’t always jive.
-I also guess it was just not interesting enough for him – he was looking at entirely different details than I was, and my work didn’t fit any categories.
+I also guess it was just not interesting enough for him–he was looking at entirely different details than I was, and my work didn’t fit any categories.
 I have some hopes that this can be ironed out next field season.

 This is (I think) a shovel-nosed snake.
 (Which needs some clean up, I notice.)
 I wanted to make a series of technical reptile portraits using a scanner so there was as little of my interpretation as possible and the snake would speak for itself.